emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

 2. Now that we have the AWS provider we can configure AWS resources.
 We created a file named `vpc.tf` just for the VPC configuration.
-We could stick all of our resources in one file, such as `main.tf`, but this becomes hard to manage once our configuration grows to thousands of line.
+We could stick all of our resources in one file, such as `main.tf`, but this becomes hard to manage once our configuration grows to thousands of lines.
 So we segment our code into smaller manageable files.
 The `vpc.tf` has a lot of configuration, such as:
    * VPC configuration
    * Subnets